eiof/eiof.github.com/README.md

 This is my digital portfolio.
 It's simple, on purpose.

-- There's no build phase, no remember some generator APIs, just HTML
+- There's no build phase, no remembering APIs, just HTML
 - I am using some formatting tools, but those can be swapped out later
 - I chose a utility-css library, [Tachyons](http://tachyons.io/), for low-effort design
 - It's hosted via Github Pages, and all resources are on CDNs